 Theology is assumed as used in determining how close to God a Christian can be.
 But Theology serves to draw a Christian further away from God’s oneness.
 Unknown to many Christians—Theology promotes division, instead of promoting unity.
 Terms like heresy—to describe those not having accessed the assumed privileged knowledge—imply another aspect of causing division.

 Theology promotes comparisons between those assumed to know and those assumed to be ignorant.
 Division is derived—when seeking to determine who is more superior to the rest.
-This is opposed to co-operation.
-Seeking to understand another person, in order to address what negatively affects him/her, instead of preoccupation with criticism, is what promotes unity, instead of division.
+This is opposed to co-operation, which seeks to understand another person, before addressing what negatively affects him/her.
+Logically, such behaviour leads towards solving problems.
+Preoccupation with understanding and cooperation, is what promotes unity, instead of division.

 Oneness is possible, only when taking responsibility to address what negatively affects another person.
 In other words, all problems of humanity, become the enlightened person’s responsibility.
 Under those circumstances, there cannot be any division or bickering.
 Instead, there would be co-operation and unity—as the ignorant ones, eventually value knowledge, from the enlightened ones.